CosmoObs/SLtools/PerturbativeMethod/aareadme.txt

 in the dir]

----- We try to keep the below consistent with this page:
+---- We used to try to keep the below consistent with this page:

 http://twiki.on.br/bin/save/StrongLensing/PerturbativeArcContoursv01

+but not so recently...

 ---------------------------------------------------------------------------------------------------------
 ---------------------------------------------------------------------------------------------------------

---------------------- Pert Method code in dir: .../repositories/sltools/PerturbativeMethod
+--------------------- Pert Method code in dir: ...sltools/PerturbativeMethod

 ----------------------------------------- Dir Contains: